 At a glance: Trials of tofacitinib in spondyloarthritis

 Following the approval of tofacitinib as the first Janus kinase (JAK) inhibitor for the treatment of rheumatoid arthritis by the US FDA in 2012, the drug has also demonstrated efficacy in patients with spondyloarthritis.
-The majority of these trials were conducted in patients with psoriatic arthritis (PsA), and in December 2017 the indication of tofacitinib was expanded to include PsA in the USA.
+The majority of these trials were conducted in patients with psoriatic arthritis (PsA), and the indication of tofacitinib has now been expanded to include PsA in the USA and Europe.

-Here is a quick-reference guide to the published and ongoing clinical trials of tofacitinib for the treatment of spondyloarthritis, all of which are sponsored by the drug’s manufacturer Pfizer.
+Here is a quick-reference guide to the published and ongoing clinical trials of tofacitinib for the treatment of spondyloarthritis.

 OPAL BROADEN: PsA

 Patient population: Active PsA and an inadequate response to conventional DMARDs

 Treatment groups: Tofacitinib 5 mg or 10 mg twice daily, adalimumab, or placebo, all given alongside a stable dose of a single conventional DMARD (methotrexate, sulfasalazine, or leflunomide)